nbo245/InterMeas/README.md

 - Stalk_number: A numerical identifier for the nth image/stalk analyzed in the current run
 - converter: The width of an individual image in pixels divided by the known width of the imaging background (defaults to a 36 inch width; can be changed by modifying line 114 in the helper_functions.R script)
 - Total_Internodes: The number of unique internodes idenified in a stalk
-- Pixel_Distance: Pixel distance of first internode; this isn't very useful, just checking to make sure the conversion from pixels to centimeters went well.
 - Sum_Internodes: The sum length of all imaged internodes in centimeters.
 - Internode_x: The length (in centimeters) of the "xth" internode below the primary ear bearing internode.